- Nutrition and hair loss

 by Melissa Bent

-Nutrition can have a big impact on the health of hair, Good nutrition can show in hair growth and hair fibre being thick, strong, shiny in appearance and poor or deficient nutrition typically correlates with hair loss symptoms, hair thinning, dull dry or brittle hair.
+Nutrition can impact on the health of hair, Good nutrition can show in hair growth, strength, lustre.
+Deficient nutrition can correlate with, hair thinning, dull, dry or brittle hair.

-Nutrient Deficiency may occur by crash dieting, or eating disorders, medical conditions such as anaemia, thyroid disease or polycystic ovaries which will cause a diffuse hair thinning of the hair known as telogen effluvium.
+Nutrient Deficiency may occur by crash dieting, eating disorders, medical conditions such as anaemia and thyroid anomalies.

 The following vitamins are important for hair health;